ryanmartel/ConnectFour/README.md

 received on the server and client.
 This will also show tracebacks from exceptions which would otherwise be presented in a more user friendly manner.

+**Game Message Protocol**
+All messages are passed over json.
+The command type is sent using the action field. additional fields may be present depending on the selected action.
+For example, a move action will also contain a field with the location of the move.
+The response sent from the server will contain a result field.
+This result field gives if the action was accepted or an error occurred.
+The server is also able to send broadcast messages to the client. these messages from the server use a broadcast field to either give clients changes to the game state or information about other clients connecting or disconnecting.
+Upon connection, clients send a connect message to the server.
+The server then registers the client connection and returns a connected successfully message to the client.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.